 In addition, chronic insomnia is linked to increased risk of illness and morbidity.
 Sleep and depression have a complicated relationship, as it’s not definitively known whether sleeplessness causes depression or depression causes sleeplessness.
-Either way, insomnia is a very common symptom in people with depression.
-And for a person with postpartum depression, the extra hours of lonely introspection that often accompany wakefulness in the wee hours are the last thing she needs.
+Either way, insomnia is a very common symptom for people with depression.
+And for a woman with postpartum depression, the extra hours of lonely introspection that often accompany wakefulness in the wee hours are the last thing a mom needs.

 Don’t give in.

 Insomnia can be a dangerous symptom of postpartum depression, perhaps one of the most dangerous, but I made the mistake of viewing it as a sort of blessing in disguise when my PPD was at its worst.
 Let me explain: During the day, I am Mom.
 I’m Wife.
 I’m Maid.
 I’m Friend.
 I’m All of the Above.
 I have hardly a second to just be Me, and I’d often end the day thinking to myself, “What a waste of time.”
 This was the postpartum depression talking, of course, but it got to me.
 I started to think that the hours of the day weren’t nearly enough time to accomplish what I wanted to do with my life, apart from my obligations to others.

 I started to relish those wakeful hours of the late night and early morning, began to see them as “me time,” when I could work on my novel, fold laundry while watching back episodes of TV shows my husband doesn’t care to watch, blog, do my toenails.
 But then morning would come, and I would be miserable.
 Not necessarily extremely tired, because more often than not I would be wired to the point of discomfort, but cranky.
 Irritable.
 Just plain mean.
 Insomnia is not a color I wear well.